MohamedRebai41/CodeQuest2023/Problem_08/statement.md

 The Straw Hat Pirates are not really good with math, so they ask for your help to decide the minimum number of pies they need to buy to satisfy all the crew members' appetites.
 # Input
 - The first line contains a single integer **T** $(1≤T≤1000)$ — the number of test cases.
 Then the test cases follow.
-- The first line of each test case contains an integer x $(1 ≤ x ≤ 10^4)$ – the total number of pieces in each pie.
-- The second line contains an integer y $(0 ≤ y ≤ 10^4)$ – the number of pieces Luffy intends to eat alone.
-- The third line contains an integer k $(1 ≤ k ≤ 10^4)$ – the total number of crew members.
+- Each testcase consists of a single line which contains three space separated integers: x $(1 ≤ x ≤ 10^4)$ – the total number of pieces in each pie, y $(0 ≤ y ≤ 10^4)$ – the number of pieces Luffy intends to eat alone and  k $(1 ≤ k ≤ 10^4)$ – the total number of crew members.
 # Output
 Output a single integer – the minimum number of pies the Straw Hat Pirates need to order.
 # Example